-"Let this mind be in you, which was also in Christ Jesus: who ... emptied himself."
+"Let this mind be in you, which was also in Christ Jesus: who . . . emptied himself."

-No. 6 The Third Angel's Message The Faith of Jesus^{vi}
+▶ 6 The Third Angel's Message & The Faith of Jesus

-"LET this mind be in you, which was also in Christ Jesus: who... emptied himself."
+"LET this mind be in you, which was also in Christ Jesus: who . . . emptied himself."

 He emptied himself so entirely that, in becoming the Saviour of the world, he did not set himself forth in a way to make himself prominent or to draw attention to himself.
-"For every high priest taken from among men is ordained for men in things pertaining to God, that he may offer both gifts and sacrifices for sins....
-And no man takes this honor unto himself, but he that is called of God, as was Aaron.
-So also Christ glorified not himself to be made a high priest; but he that said unto him, Thou art my Son, today have I begotten thee.
-As he says also in another place, Thou art a priest forever after the order of Melchisedec" (Heb.
-5:1, 4-6).
+"For every high priest taken from among men is ordained for men in things pertaining to God, that he may offer both gifts and sacrifices for sins. . . .
+And no man taketh this honor unto himself, but he that is called of God, as was Aaron.
+So also Christ glorified not himself to be made an high priest; but he that said unto him, Thou art my Son, to-day have I begotten thee.
+As he saith also in another place, Thou art a priest forever after the order of Melchisedec."
+Hebrews 5:1, 4-6

-He emptied himself so entirely that, in coming to the world, he did not do it in a way to make himself conspicuous, or to draw attention to himself; but in a way in which he could say, truly: "I am not come of myself, but...
-He hath sent me" (John 7:28, 29).
+He emptied himself so entirely that, in coming to the world, he did not do it in a way to make himself conspicuous, or to draw attention to himself; but in a way in which he could say, truly: "I am not come of myself, but . . .